qiime2/docs/source/16s-overview.md

 Note that this places generically named files (e.g. `feature-table.txt`) into the output directory, so you may want to immediately rename the files to something more information (or somehow ensure that they stay in their original directory)!

-You can also use the handy [qiime2R](https://github.com/jbisanz/qiime2R) package to import qiime2 artifacts directly within R.
+You can also use the handy [qiime2R](https://github.com/jbisanz/qiime2R) package to import qiime2 artifacts directly into R.

 ### After that...

 After that, the rest is up to you!
-We'll cover some basic QIIME 2 methods to analyze data in an upcoming tutorial, but some general things you can do are:
+Some general things you can do are:

 - **Look at the data:** just see who's there, and if any patterns in abundance jump out at you.
-QIIME 2 has some really nice visualization functionalities (taxa barplot visualizers](https://docs.qiime2.org/2018.6/plugins/available/taxa/barplot/?highlight=barplots#barplot-visualize-taxonomy-with-an-interactive-bar-plot)) to make this easy.
+QIIME 2 has some really nice visualization functionalities ([taxa barplot visualizers](https://docs.qiime2.org/2018.6/plugins/available/taxa/barplot/?highlight=barplots#barplot-visualize-taxonomy-with-an-interactive-bar-plot)) to make this easy.
 You can also visualize your data on a PCoA plot with the [emperor](https://docs.qiime2.org/2018.6/plugins/available/emperor/plot/) plugin (after calculating beta diversity between samples).
 - **Build a phylogenetic tree:** this is required for many downstream analyses/calculations, and is also just a good thing to do to see how related the sequences in your data are.
 QIIME 2 has a [phylogeny](https://docs.qiime2.org/2018.6/plugins/available/phylogeny/) plugin with different tree-building methods.
 - **Calculate alpha diversity of your samples:** usually a first go-to to learn something about the diversity of the communities *within* each sample.
 The [`diversity` plugin](https://docs.qiime2.org/2018.6/plugins/available/diversity/) has many [alpha diversity metrics](https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282) available through the `alpha` and `alpha-phylogenetic` methods.
-- **Calculate beta diversity between samples:** this calculation can help you answer questions about difference in communities *between* samples.
+- **Calculate beta diversity between samples:** this calculation can help you answer questions about differences in communities *between* samples.
 The [`diversity` plugin](https://docs.qiime2.org/2018.6/plugins/available/diversity/) also has these metrics available in the `beta`, `beta-phylogenetic`, and `beta-phylogenetic-alt` methods.
 - **Test for differences between samples**, through differential abundance or distribution testing: there are many ways to test for "differences" between samples.
 PERMANOVA, ANOSIM, ANCOM, and Gneiss are just some of the relevant methods which are available in QIIME 2.
 PERMANOVA and ANOSIM can be done with the [`beta-group-significance`](https://docs.qiime2.org/2018.6/plugins/available/diversity/beta-group-significance/) method in the `diversity` plugin.
 ANCOM is available in the [`composition`](https://docs.qiime2.org/2018.6/plugins/available/composition/) plugin.
 Gneiss is available in the [`gneiss`](https://docs.qiime2.org/2018.6/plugins/available/gneiss/) plugin, and has an associated [tutorial, "Differential abundance analysis with gneiss"](https://docs.qiime2.org/2018.6/tutorials/gneiss/)
 - **Build machine learning classifiers to make predictions:** you can try to learn patterns from your samples and make predictions about new data by building machine learning classifiers.
 The [q-2sample-classifier](https://docs.qiime2.org/2018.6/plugins/available/sample-classifier/) plugin has several actions for these classifiers, and the associated ["Predicting sample metadata values with q2-sample-classifier" tutorial](https://docs.qiime2.org/2018.6/tutorials/sample-classifier/) provides more details.

 ### And much much more!

-You can explore qiime's ever-growing list of [plugins](https://docs.qiime2.org/2018.6/plugins/) to find other methods to apply to your data.
+You can explore QIIME 2's ever-growing list of [plugins](https://docs.qiime2.org/2018.6/plugins/) to find other methods to apply to your data.
 And remember that you're not limited to what qiime can do: you can export your data at any point and do more complicated or unique analyses on your own computer.